Mindtribe/Leash-Debugger/doc/UserGuide.md

 # Leash Debugger: User's Guide

 Leash Debugger is a JTAG debug adapter for use over a WiFi connection with GDB.
 It allows GDB to connect directly to it, as opposed to using additional debugging software such as OpenOCD.
+This document aims to give a complete overview of its features and instructions on how to use them.
+For using Leash Debugger for the first time, in most cases it is easier to start by reading the [**Quick-start Guide**](QuickStart.md).

 ### Platform